ktaylor63/southeast/site/content/caribbean/endangered-species.md

 For more information about consultation under the Endangered Species Act, visit the [National consultation webpage](https://www.fws.gov/endangered/consultations/).
 [Learn more about project evaluations](/caribbean/project-evaluations).

 Learn about what are the minimum requirements for project evaluations.
-Download the fact sheet, available in Spanish and English.
+Download the [fact sheet](/pdf/fact-sheet/caribbean-ecological-services-field-office-project-evaluations.pdf).

 ## Recovery